f4rys/Weather-Predictor/README.md

 # Weather AI predictor

-<div>Machine learning project using <a href="https://github.com/facebook/prophet">Prophet</a> and data regarding everyday from 1966 to present from <a href="https://danepubliczne.imgw.pl/">Instytut Meteorologii i Gospodarki Wodnej</a> to predict future weather conditions in Tarnów (Lesser Poland, PL).</div>
+<div>Machine learning project using <a href="https://github.com/facebook/prophet">Prophet</a> and data regarding every day from 1966 to present from <a href="https://danepubliczne.imgw.pl/">Instytut Meteorologii i Gospodarki Wodnej</a> to predict future weather conditions in Tarnów (Lesser Poland, PL).</div>

 <br/>